marcelbernic/antaeus/README.md

 - Different retry mechanisms (parametrable)
 - Add a notification system (to send automatically messages to clients and system administrators, for example when a payment fails)
 - Apply discounts for specific clients
+- and many more...

 ### Time Estimation
 It took me a couple of days to learn the basics about Kotlin, the coroutines and some useful libraries that could be helpful to beat Antaeus.
-For writing the code  I made 4-5 sessions of coding 3 hours each so in total it was roughly 12-15 hours of coding.
+For writing the code I made 4-5 sessions of coding (3 hours each) so in total it was roughly 12-15 hours of coding.

 ### Improvements (not coded do to self-imposed time limit) - getting closer to a production grade app
 1. Dynamic number of workers (adapt the number of agents in function of the number of invoices to process and delay)